 Although it's bound to be difficult, you need to think about what you'll do with your dog's body when he passes.
 Making arrangements ahead of time will spare you from having to make decisions while you're burdened by grief.

 Some pet owners prefer to have their dog's body cremated after he passes, and your veterinarian can help you arrange for this if that's what you want.
-According to Forever Companions, you'll need to request a private or individual cremation in order to have your pet's ashes returned to you.
+You may need to request a private or individual cremation in order to have your pet's ashes returned to you.

 You'll also need to decide whether you want to keep your pet's remains, or scatter them in some special place.
 If you want to keep them, you'll need a container.
 This can be as simple as a pretty ceramic canister, or you may want to purchase a proper burial urn.